chizer1/DbLocator/docs/articles/getting-started.md

    - Use `dbcreator` role if you need to create databases
    - Use `securityadmin` role if you need to create logins
    - Use no server roles if you're just mapping to existing databases
+3. Use trusted connections when possible
+4. Implement proper password policies for database users
+5. Regularly audit database access and permissions

+## Common Use Cases

+1. **Multi-tenant Applications**: Manage separate databases for each tenant while maintaining centralized control
+2. **Database Sharding**: Distribute databases across multiple servers for better scalability
+3. **Role-Based Access**: Implement different access levels for different user types

 ## Next Steps

 - Learn about [Advanced Configuration](advanced-configuration.md) for more complex scenarios
 - Check out the [Examples](examples.md) for common usage patterns
 - Review the [API Reference](../api/) for detailed method documentation